Considering P/NP for a class this semester?

 - Due to COVID-19, CSU and UC have made exceptions to their policies for taking classes for Pass/No Pass.

-- CSU Transfers - All 23 CSU campuses permitted Pass/No Pass grades to be used toward "golden four" coursework, general education classes, and major prep classes.
+- CSU Transfers - All 23 CSU campuses permitted Pass/No Pass grades to be used toward "golden four" coursework, general education classes, and major prep classes that were completed in Winter, Spring, Summer or Fall 2020 as well as Winter, Spring or Summer 2021.

 - UC Transfers – UC temporarily suspended its cap on Pass/No Pass units required to enroll at a UC campus as a junior.
 Any courses taken with P/NP grading in the spring and summer 2020 semesters will not count toward the UC’s limit of 14 semester transferable units.
 Berkeley, Davis, Irvine, LA, Merced, Riverside, San Diego and Santa Barbara will accept Pass grades in major preparatory coursework completed in spring 2020 for all majors.
 Santa Cruz will accept Pass grades in major prep coursework completed in spring 2020 for all majors except Psychology and Cognitive Science.
 Pass grades in major preparation are acceptable as noted above for admission purposes only; articulation of courses with Pass grades will be determined by the individual department after you enroll at UC.